TriCastillo/TriCastillo/README.md

 # 👋 Hi there, I'm Tri Castillo!

-Welcome to my GitHub profile!
+Welcome to my Data Portfolio!
 I'm a passionate tech enthusiast with interests in **Data Engineering**, **Data Governance**, and **AI Systems**.
 I enjoy building intelligent systems and solving real-world problems through data and automation.

 ---